Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 If you develop any of the main symptoms of Covid-19:

 A test with the University’s Covid-19 testing service can usually be taken on the same day it is booked, and results are coming back within 24-36 hours at present.
-The Welfare Team will get an email telling us that you have booked a test and we will be in touch with you with lots of further support and information.
+The Welfare Team will get an email telling us that you have booked a test and we will be in touch with you with support and information.

 If you have a question just email us and we will do our best to answer and reassure.